 Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable five times up to four credits.
 A-F only.
 Pre: consent.

 Internship work experience for NREM majors.
 Completion of writing assignments with a minimum of 4,000 words.
 A-F only.
-Pre: 192 or consent.
+Pre: consent of instructor.

 Repeatable up to four credits.
 Pre: senior standing and consent.